Back to blog

 Summer semester in Germany

-The summer semester starts in spring and is the second possible intake.
+The summer semester begins in spring and is the second option to start a degree.

 and ends on: